xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-playbook-slug.md

 Finally, how do we integrate the slug into our overall web service and what does the interaction between the client application and server application look like?

-Suppose the user is creating a new item for sale on an e-commerce website (let's call it *www.mytrashyourtreasure.com*) using a form.
+Suppose the user is creating a new item for sale on an e-commerce website (let's call it *www.mytrashyourtreasure.com*, which I'm surprised is not a real site!) using a form.
 The client application manages the form and collecting data from the user input for submittal to the server.

 When the user presses the "Submit" button, the client application will send all the form data to the server application by making an HTTP POST request.